Leave A Legacy

 A Residuary Bequest (which leaves any remaining assets from your estate after all other obligations have been met):

-“I give, devise and bequeath to NAMI (federal tax ID number 43-1201653), located at 3803 N. Fairfax Dr., Ste.
-100 Arlington, VA 22203, all the rest, residue and remainder of my estate, both real and personal, of every kind of description, wherever situated and whether now owned or hereafter acquired, including any property with respect to which I may have power of appointment.”
+“I give, devise and bequeath to NAMI (federal tax ID number 43-1201653), located at 4301 Wilson Blvd., Suite 300 Arlington, VA 22203, all the rest, residue and remainder of my estate, both real and personal, of every kind of description, wherever situated and whether now owned or hereafter acquired, including any property with respect to which I may have power of appointment.”

-The charitable remainder trust is a separately managed and highly personalized life income option.
-This vehicle provides for payments to the beneficiaries either for life or a term of years (not exceeding 20).
-At death, or at the end of the term, the remaining trust assets (the remainder interest) are distributed to NAMI.
-In creating the trust, you are able to appoint the trustee, designate the beneficiary and select the term of the trust.
-The rate may not be less than 5%, however, as the payout rate increases, the charitable income tax deduction to donor decreases.
-The amount of the tax deduction is also affected by the number of beneficiaries and their ages.
+A Charitable Remainder Trust is a separately managed and highly personalized life income gift.
+This vehicle provides for payment to NAMI either for life or a specified term, which cannot exceed 20 years.
+At death, or the end of the term, the remaining trust assets (the remainder interest) will be distributed to NAMI.
+In creating your trust, you are able to appoint the trustee, designate the beneficiary and select the term of the trust.